->

-> Increased flood resilience to the area in case dykes breach in an extreme flood.
-The upgrades will provide a flood resilient connection between north and south Surrey.
-This project is part of the first phase of implementation of Surrey's Coastal Flood Adaptation Strategy (CFAS) which ensures our community is resilient, safe, healthy and prepared for coastal flooding and sea level rise.
+- keep our communities safe in case the coastal dykes breach during an extreme flood.
+This project is part of the first phase of implementation of Surrey's Coastal Flood Adaptation Strategy to build community resilience to coastal flooding and sea level rise.

->

-> For more information about this project, contact Tindi Sekhon, City of Surrey Project Lead at 604-591-4765
+For more information about this project, contact Tindi Sekhon, City of Surrey Project Lead at 604-591-4765

 This project is funded in part by the Government of Canada through the Disaster Mitigation and Adaptation Fund.